MicrosoftDocs/bi-shared-docs/docs/analysis-services/data-mining/create-a-lift-chart-profit-chart-or-classification-matrix.md

 ---
-title: "Create a Lift Chart, Profit Chart, or Classification Matrix | Microsoft Docs" ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services
+title: "Create a Lift Chart, Profit Chart, or Classification Matrix | Microsoft Docs"
+description: Learn how to create an accuracy chart, and use the same steps for the lift chart, profit chart, and classification matrix in SQL Server Data Tools. ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services